 You can solve many problems by disconnecting from the connection that you were using.
 When you shutdown the connection, the unit will have to initialize all over again.
 You can quickly reconnect to the signal, and you will likely have an Internet connection again.
 This can be especially frustrating when sending a massive email to your email list, but sometimes it just has to be done.

 These first two solutions work in most cases, unless you’re experiencing cybersecurity threats, but that’s highly unlikely.
 If you’re still experiencing issues, try the following below, but only after trying the first two tips above:

 If you still can’t connect to the network, try disconnecting from your current internet connection, and use a different connection.
 Also, try plugging your computer into the wall socket to see if you can connect to the network directly or by using an ethernet cable.

 Turn off your computer and access your network card in the computer.
 To do this, pull off the bottom of your laptop, and remove the network card.
 Most times, you can remove the network card to make sure that it is not broken.
 If the network card appears to be in good condition, you can reinsert the card.
 This allows the card to reset and will help you connect to the Internet again.
 If this does not work, your network card may be broken.

 You need to make sure that you are able to ping the network that you’re connected to.
 You can easily look up the instructions for the ping, the easiest way would be to type ping and your IP address in the command center.
 This will give you a report on whether the system is responding or not.

 6. What Is Your Carrier Doing?

-Contact your local Internet provider to make sure that they are not experiencing a network outage.
+Contact your local Internet provider to make sure that they are not experiencing a network outage, if you need an ISP who delivers, try Circles Life Australia.
 They can tell you if they are having problems, or you may be the first person to report the outage.
 The issue behind network outages is one that goes far beyond your home or business.